2014 VASO Cellars Cabernet Sauvignon

-Stainless steel and concrete fermentations helped focus the purity and expression of the fruit, while upright oak tank fermenters and small barrel fermentations provided structure and balance.
-After undergoing native fermentations, the wines were drained and pressed directly to barrel where the native malolactic fermentation ran its course.
+We used various fermentation vessels to harness the complexity of our sites.
+52% of the blend was fermented in oak upright tanks, 28% in small barrel fermentations, 18% in concrete tanks, and 2% in open-top stainless-steel tanks.
+After undergoing native fermentation, the wines were drained and pressed directly to barrel where the native malolactic fermentation ran its course.

 20 months in French oak